-To validate the concept of this service we first developed an MVP by reusing design patterns from an older product.
-The concept turned out to be a success when a stream of bicycle passes were purchased and travellers started using the bicycles.
+Before starting this project we validated the concept of this service by creating an MVP reusing design patterns from an earlier product.
+The concept was considered a success once bicycle passes were frequently purchased and travelers started using bicycles.

 “I Think it’s really useful to be able to rent a bike for a day so that you can avoid crowded public transportation.
 Especially for short distances such as Shibuya to Harajuku.”